SenseNet/sncom-resources/_drafts/2017-11-12-starting-out-with-sensenet-ECM-using-reactjs-and-redux.md

 ...
 ```

-Now you are able to dispatch the predefined actions on the store, and connecting the store to your Reactjs components you can subscribe on the changes, use and display anything that can be found in the state tree.
+Now you are able to dispatch the predefined actions on the store, and connecting the store to your Reactjs components you can subscribe to the changes, use and display anything that can be found in the state tree.

 > See the available actions in the [sn-redux API references](https://www.sensenet.com/Root/Sites/sensenet.com/documentation/sn-redux/modules/_actions_.actions.html).